 However, there are some instincts in me that won't let me sit quietly.
 They spur me into action all the time, to read this or that, to research into one topic or another, to participate in one activity or the other, and so on.

 At about the same time, as a result of all my studies of human nature, a model / framework to explain life and humanity started taking shape in my mind.
 I called it Foaum (pronounced same as foam), a shorthand for Framework of Aum, Aum being the Sanskrit word that has many meanings, one among which is 'everything'.
-It is a framework to connect everything related to life and human nature that I have ever noticed directly or have had read about.
+It is a framework to connect everything related to life and human nature that I have ever observed or read about.

 I am writing a book to describe the framework, through which I hope to impact the psychological and sociological studies across the world.
 Currently, each branch of the social sciences has its own theory that is disconnected from the others.
 There is no unifying theoretical foundation for all the branches of sciences.
 With Foaum, I hope to fill that gap.
 The website for this initiative is foaum.org.

 Foaum has two parts.
 The first part is agreedly esoteric and theoretical, which could be of interest only to philosophers, intellectuals and theoreticians.
 But, the second part is very practical and is meant for everyone's use.
 It models human diversity, i.e., the individual, the social, as well as spiritual diversity.
-Using this diversity framework, which I called 'Colors of Humanity', I am able to explain a wide range of psychological, sociological, and spiritual phenomena and craft solutions for a wide variety of problems.
+Using this diversity framework, which I called 'Colors of Humanity', I am able to explain a wide range of psychological, sociological, and spiritual phenomena and craft solutions for a wide variety of problems, at home, at school, at work and in society.
 I decided to make it my life goal to formalize Foaum and offer formal solutions to various problems in various spheres of human activity, based on the insights that Foaum gives.
 Towards this end, I started five different initiatives as follows:

 Under the initiative of Better Individuals, I have designed various workshops titled 'Welcome to Life', 'Introduction to Life', 'Three dimensions of Life', etc., which covered various aspects of personal life, family life, professional life and spiritual life.